 On the Closing Date, each share of Clene Nanomedicine common stock was cancelled and the holders thereof in exchange received 0.1389 newly issued shares of Clene Inc. Common Stock, which is the exchange ratio (the "Exchange Ratio").
 Pursuant to the Merger Agreement, 5% of the aggregate amount of the closing payment shares, or 2,716,958 shares will be held in escrow to satisfy any indemnification obligation incurred and will be released six months after the closing of the Reverse Recapitalization.
 In addition, each share of Clene Nanomedicine's preferred stock outstanding immediately prior to the closing of the Reverse Recapitalization was converted into the right to receive the Company's Common Stock based on the same Exchange Ratio.
-In addition, all outstanding warrants exercisable for common stock in Clene Nanomedicine (other than warrants that expired, were exercised or were deemed automatically net exercised immediately prior to the Acquisition Merger) were exchange Ratio.
+In addition, all outstanding warrants exercisable for common stock in Clene Nanomedicine (other than warrants that expired, were exercised or were deemed automatically net exercised immediately prior to the Acquisition Merger) were exchanged for warrants exercisable for the Company Common Stock with the same terms and conditions except adjusted by the aforementioned Exchange Ratio.
 At the closing of the Reverse Recapitalization, each stock option of Clene Nanomedicine common stock was cancelled and the holders thereof in exchange received 0.1320 newly issued stock options of the Company's Common Stock, which is 95% of the Exchange Ratio.
 Pursuant to the Merger Agreement, the Company issued 370,101 of restricted stock units ("RSUs") to the option holders which complements the 5% closing payment shares held in escrow for Clene Nanomedicine common shareholders.
 The modification of the stock options did not result in a material incremental compensation expense upon closing of the Reverse Recapitalization.